Hypercholesterolemia; LDL; HDL; Triglycerides

 If the risk-based calculation for statin therapy is uncertain, the doctor may order three additional tests recommended by the ACC/AHA guidelines:

-- Coronary Calcium Scan.
+Coronary Calcium Scan.
 A computed tomography (CT) scan is used to detect calcium deposits on the arterial walls.
 A high coronary artery calcification score (above 300 Agatston units) indicates increased risk for heart disease.
+Routine screening with this test is not recommended.

 Other possible tests your doctor may order include:

-- Lp(a).
+Lp(a).
 Lp(a) is a lipoprotein that is associated with coronary artery disease and stroke.
+However, there is no proven benefit to date that lowering these levels will result in fewer cardiovascular events.
 If your levels are elevated, your doctor may prescribe lipid-lowering therapy.

 General Treatment Approaches